Ouidkling/Ouidkling/README.md

 ### Hello, I am @matteo-nc, a french student living in Limoges.
-I am in my third year of BUT Informatique (3 year degree).
+I have a bachelor's degree in computer science and going for a masters's degree in cyber security.
-Currently a developer at Assortir by LISI, leading projects around Sage 100.
+I was a developer at Assortir by LISI, leading projects around Sage 100.
-Learning multiple languages and paradigms, but slightly better with the .NET ecosystem.
+I learn multiple languages and paradigms, but I am slightly better with the .NET ecosystem.

-Enjoying it before all.
+Enjoying it before everything else.